-Downtown is the primary retail, office, social, urban residential, and government center of the City.
-The complementary, interactive mixture of uses and urban design provides for a regional intensity and viability with a local character.
-The regional focus and vitality of the district are evident in the urban intensity and composition of the uses in the district.
+The Downtown Subarea is the primary retail, office, social, urban residential, and government center of the City.
+The complementary, interactive mixture of uses and urban design envisioned in the Downtown Subarea Plan provides for a regional intensity and viability with a local character.
+The regional focus and vitality of the district are evident in the urban intensity and composition of the uses in the district and its designation as a Regional Growth Center.
 Local character is reflected in the district's design, people-orientation, and connectivity, which foster a sense of community.
 The Downtown is intended to attract significant numbers of additional office and retail jobs as well as new high-density housing.
-The plan anticipates that the properties within the Downtown will be developed into commercial and residential mixed uses.
+The plan anticipates that the properties within the Downtown will be developed into commercial and residential mixed uses with several public destination places (Colonial Plaza and Central Park.)